 It’s not often you see Rabbit Pie on the menu so we were very pleasantly surprised that this option was one of the four sent to us, The filling again was generous and the rabbit meat was chunky, no fat or gristle, just quality meat.
 The flavour as good too, not overly gamey that you can sometimes get with Rabbit our Hare, and the sliced mushrooms in the sauce were again just enough to give a flavour without overpowering the meat.
 The seasoning was at the right level, just the right amount of pepper and salt.
 The sauce in the pie was luscious and had a creamy texture which complimented the rabbit and mushroom.
 One of the best Rabbit dishes I’ve personally had and a pie that we would all happily eat again.

-Finally the Mince and Red Onion Pie.
-This pie was truly packed with mince and onion and again the quality of the filling could be clearly seen when we cut into the pie.
+Finally the Mince and Chilli.
+This pie was truly packed with mince and small amount of red chilli.
+Again the quality of the filling could be clearly seen when we cut into the pie.
 There was a rich gravy, which complimented the filling and ensured that the mouthwatering factor was kept high throughout the eating.
 This is not a pie that would have meat juices or gravy running down your chin, but it was not clog in the mouth at all and could easily have been eaten cold as well as hot.
-The pie was again seasoned very well and overall the pie was a hit with all of us.
+The pie was again seasoned very well and the chilli added a small amount of warmth with was perceptible but not overpowering or tongue sizzling in any way.
+Overall the pie was a hit with all of us.

 Scoring the pies individually we came to the following decision: